astha156369/Network_Proxy_Project/docs/design.md

 7. **Add Health Checks**: Admin endpoint to verify proxy is responsive
 8. **Consider IOCP Migration**: For high-scale deployments (>1000 concurrent connections)

----

-**Last Updated**: Based on codebase analysis as of current implementation.